How BetterHelp Helped Me To Be A Recovering Pessimist: Jennifer

 Overcoming challenges with mental health professional support

 Keri helped me write positive affirmations with the intent of helping my self-esteem.
 While I'm not ‘cured’ in that department yet, now I at least catch myself when I think unhelpful thoughts.
 I'm 29 years old, and that's a pretty big deal for me after nearly three decades of telling myself that I was worthless, stupid, ugly, etc. I was also extremely surprised that Keri helped do some of the legwork with finding resources in my area and explaining processes regarding getting into college for me.
 She helped me expand my mind spiritually and supplied a lot of helpful articles and podcasts that comforted me during intense bouts of grief.
-She was there for me when I had no one else.
+She was there for me when I had no one else in the world.

 How BetterHelp helped a pessimist: Dealing with my husband's addiction and relapse better